-The head of the UN’s nuclear watchdog says there are “weeks” left to salvage the nuclear deal with Iran, as US President-elect Joe Biden prepares to take office.
+The head of the UN’s nuclear watchdog said Monday that there were “weeks” left to salvage the nuclear deal with Iran.

-Rafael Grossi, director of the International Atomic Energy Agency, says at the Reuters Next conference that Tehran is advancing “quite rapidly” toward enriching uranium to 20 percent, as it has announced it would, in breach of the accord.
-He says the IAEA assesses Iran will be able to produce some 10 kilograms a month.
+Rafael Grossi, director of the International Atomic Energy Agency, said at the Reuters Next conference that Tehran was advancing “quite rapidly” toward enriching uranium to 20 percent, as it has announced it would, in breach of the accord.
+He said the IAEA has assessed Iran will be able to produce some 10 kilograms a month.

 “It is clear that we don’t have many months ahead of us [to save the deal].
-We have rather weeks,” he says.
+We have rather weeks,” he said.